knmnyn/ethics-website/docs/roles/instructors.md

 * *Video Explainers*: Short, expert-led videos introducing key ethical topics.
 * *Infographics & Visual Guides*: Downloadable resources to use in lectures or assignments.

-Start Exploring Today!

-Visit our Ethics in NLP Resources to access these materials and more.
-Whether you’re looking to update a single lesson or overhaul your curriculum, our hub is here to support you in shaping responsible, ethical NLP practitioners for the future.